fhiso/legacy-format/data-model.md

     Alternate Year
     :   Represented as a `/` and two additional decimal digits, with no spaces.
-        Shows the possible date alternatives for pre-1752 date brought about by a changing the beginning of the year from MAR to JAN in the English calendar change of 1752, for example, `15 APR 1699/00`.
+        Shows the possible date alternatives brought about when the beginning of the year changed from `MAR` to `JAN`: for example, `15 APR 1699/00`.

         The `/` MUST NOT have a space on either side.